eclipse-archived/ceylon-lang.org/documentation/1.3/tour/modules.md

   and can even be executed using `java -jar` on a system which does not have Ceylon installed.

-Ceylon's module system has two important levels of granularity: packages and modules.
+Ceylon's module system has two principal levels of granularity: packages and modules.
 Each package within a module has its own namespace and well-defined API.
 For many simple modules, this is overkill, and thus it's perfectly acceptable for a module to have just one package.
 But more